parse-community/docs/_includes/js/users.md

 *   It's important to remember that this function will not work if `Parse.secret` is not set.
 *   Also note that this only works in the browser.

-With this your record in the Local Storage looks like a random string and only can be read from `Parse.User.current()` You can check if this feature is enabled with the function `Parse.isEncryptedUserEnabled()`.
+Now the record in Local Storage looks like a random string and only can be read using `Parse.User.current()` You can check if this feature is enabled with the function `Parse.isEncryptedUserEnabled()`.

 ## Security For Other Objects